devec0/BIFE/README.md

-BIFE (Built In File Editor) is a Python3 file editor, with write, read, and create files features.
+STE (Simple Text Editor) is a Python3 text editor, with write, read, delete , see the files in a folder and create files features.
 It is mainly based in the open() Python feature, and currently has no undo behavior, making it dangerous for daily use.
 This is still WIP.